 We assessed the assay sensitivity in an own study.
 We synthesized Leu-enkephalin peptides and variants on the array and incubated them with an α-Endorphin antibody.
 We then compared the fluorescent signal intensities with published apparent affinities.
 We were able to detect antibody binding down to µM binding affinities.
-Since µM-binding affinities are ranked as weak affinities, we can conclude that our assay sensitivity is very high.
+This highlights the high sensitivity of our assay.
 For further information, please have a look at this application note.

 We recommend testing your antibodies in Western blot under denaturing conditions.
-If the antibodies work under these conditions, they likely recognize a linear epitope, which we can map.
+If the antibodies work under these conditions, they likely recognize a linear epitope, which we can map with linear peptides.
 If you cannot detect bindings in Western blot your antibody might bind to conformational or discontinuous epitopes.
 To analyze antibodies binding to certain 3D structures, we can print cyclic constrained peptides.

 Linear epitopes can be mapped with linear peptides on chip (epitope mapping and epitope substitution scan).
-For conformational epitope mapping we offer cyclic peptide microarrays that mimic the 3D structure of the epitope.
+For conformational epitope mapping we offer cyclic constrained peptide microarrays that mimic looped structures of epitope.

-Detailed information on conformational epitope mapping can also be found in this application note.
+Detailed information about conformational epitope mapping can also be found in this application note.

 Beyond the 20 standard amino acids, we offer a variety of different amino acids that can be coupled to the chip.
 These are: